initialcontext/esurient/README.md

 ### Limitations ###
 This technique isn't magic - although we get a user-defined number of Mapper processes, unique task IDs, and global job configuration to share marching orders, we don't have control over which cluster nodes will host each Mapper process.
 This makes some activities a bit trickier.
 To bootstrap message passing, cluster processes might communicate with the process that launched the job.
 For coordinating more complex activities (leader election, etc.) tools like Apache Zookeeper come in handy.
+Other projects using the same technique to execute on Hadoop include Apache Giraph and Apache Sqoop, among others.

 ### Building the Project ###